 In France, the government adopted the new National Strategy for Protected Areas (SNAP - Stratégie Nationale pour les Aires Protégées) in 20212.
 The strategy echoes the EU's biodiversity strategy in its protection targets (30% of national territory and marine waters by 2030, including 10% under enhanced protection).
 Significant progress has been made in designating new MPAs as part of the Natura 2000 network and through additional national designations to comply with environmental legislation, including the obligations of the MSFD concerning the establishment of MPA networks.
 As of February 2022, 33% of French waters are covered by at least one MPA, exceeding the recommended target of 30%, but well short of the target of 10% under enhanced protection (only 1.8% under high protection in 2021).
-Note that high protection prohibits certain activities: " pressures generated by human activities likely to compromise the conservation of ecological issues are absent, avoided. eliminated significantly limited or in а sustainable manner through the implementation of appropriate regulations, combined land protection or effective control of the activities concerned with ".
+Note that high protection prohibits certain activities: " pressures generated by human activities likely to compromise the conservation of ecological issues are absent, avoided, eliminated or significantly limited in a sustainable manner through the implementation of land protection or appropriate regulations, combined with effective control of the activities concerned ".